| Maypole::Manual::Plugins - the Maypole Plugin API |

 class inherit from the Maypole::FormBuilder::View manpage and from the original view

 class.
-Finally it replaces the view
+Finally it replaces the view and view_object in the application's

 config object.